2) John Canny: Berkeley Institute of Design

 2/13 The success of open-source

-"self-organizing systems" is a euphemism for "I don't understand how it works" in social science :)
+how and why a political scientist would be interested in this phenomenon"self-organizing systems" is a euphemism for "I don't understand how it works" in social science :)

 think about open-source as a production process - software product is a "side effect."
 "The Machine that Changed the World" ... was not a machine! book about auto industry, but focused on the production process of Toyota called (**??) mean production - their process changed the way people made things